GNU-Ymir/Documentations/primitives/types.md

 ### Boolean type

-A Boolean is a very simple type that can take two values, either `true` or `false`.
+A boolean is a very simple type that can take two values, either `true` or `false`.
+For example:
-For example :

 ```ymir
 def main () {